RichardRed0x/politeia-digest/issue-053.md

 Final voting figures: 20% Yes votes, 57% turnout of eligible tickets.

 *Recap: This proposal requested $250,000 to fund continued development of GoDCR for 12 months, and it would also cover maintenance of existing mobile wallet apps until GoDCR is ready to take their place.
-GoDCR is a wallet written in Golang which aims to deliver a more lightweight user experience than Decrediton, it uses Gio for the user interface has been supporting Gio with $1,000/month sponsorship.
+GoDCR is a wallet written in Golang which aims to deliver a more lightweight user experience than Decrediton, it uses Gio for the user interface and has been supporting Gio with $1,000/month sponsorship.
 The amount requested by this proposal was originally $300,000 but this was edited down, and the proposal notes that May and June 2022 work is being paid out of pocket by @raedah - a continuation of the self-funding arrangement for this work since the [previous proposal](https://proposals.decred.org/record/f7d9fc8) was rejected with 49% support in Oct 2021.
 The major development features for this year are mobile GoDCR (20 weeks), DCRDEX integration (10 weeks), UI improvements (9 weeks) and coin control UTXO selection (6 weeks).*

 Following the rejection of this proposal @raedah announced in the #planetdecred Matrix room that the room is closing and "Work on godcr is ending and we will be focusing on other non-decred work that is fundable and can get the team to break even on costs."